 Then I tried to take pictures of sausage dressing and I realized that it’s just not an attractive food.
 I’ll share it with you anyway though, because this stuff is made of dreams.
 And sparkles.
 Sprinkled with rainbows.
 It’s good stuff, y’all.

-2. Brown sausage, onions and celery until cooked through.
+- Brown sausage, onions and celery until sausage has cooked through.
 Do not drain.

-4. Remove bread from oven and pour sausage mixture on to bread.
+- Remove bread from oven and add bread pieces to the sausage mixture.
 Mix together well, making sure to get all of the bread coated in the soup mixture.
-Every last piece should be good and wet.

-5. Smooth mixture with the back of a spoon and sprinkle with sage.
+- Pour mixture into the 9x13 baking dish and smooth with the back of a spoon and sprinkle with sage.